Rory3140/apple-music-remote/README.md

 - Volume slider
 - Album artwork, title, artist, and album display
 - Live progress bar with timestamps
-- Up Next queue view (next 20 tracks)
+- Up Next queue view (next 20 tracks) — tap any track to jump to it
+- AI-powered song suggestions based on the current track and album art, verified against Apple Music and clickable to play
 - Multiple remotes can connect at once
 - Native iOS app (SwiftUI) as an alternative to the browser remote
 - Server deployed on Google Cloud Run — no local server needed